Deathcrusher/OnionChat/README.md

 pip install -r requirements.txt
 ```

 All dependencies must be installed before running OnionChat.
+The requirements
+now include `stem`, allowing the client to start Tor automatically if no Tor
+process is running.
+If `stem` is missing at runtime, OnionChat will attempt to
+install it for you.

 ### Install via `pip`
 If you prefer using `pip`, the project can be installed as a package after cloning: